Locate iOS backups stored on your Mac or PC

 On your iPhone, iPad, or iPod touch:

-- Tap to choose a backup.
-Then you can view more details about it, choose which information to back up,* or delete the backup.
+Tap a backup to see more details about it, choose which information to back up, or delete the backup.

 You can choose which content to back up only from the Settings menu of the device that stores that content.
 For example, while you can view your iPad backup from your iPhone, you can choose which iPad content to back up only from the Settings menu of your iPad.